 - VUPDZ0.
 Update of roughness lengths for heat and momentum over ocean and setup over land according to vegetation types. - VSURF.
 Definition of bare soil resistance, low and high canopy resistances. - VEXCS.
 Computation of aerodynamical part of exchange coefficients for heat and moisture, including stability computations. - VEVAP.
 Computation of evapotranspiration for each tile. - VSFLX.
 Surface fluxes for each tile, defined at time t. - SURFSEB.
-Computation of surface energy balance and skin temperature for each tile. - SURFPP.
+Computation of surface energy balance and skin temperature for each tile.
+This is called by SURFEXCDRIVER only the first time-step, otherwise called by the vertical diffusion (VDFDIFH, see Chapter 3). - SURFPP.
 Computation of quantities at the end of vertical diffusion, including post-processed weather elements and gustiness. - VOSKIN.
-Computation of warm/cold skin effects over the ocean (called by SURFPP).
+Computation of warm/cold skin effects over the ocean (called by ★SURFPP★).